And on the premise that nine hours of fill-in hosts is enough for any week, let us come together and hope for a healthy return of Rush tomorrow.

 I'm Mark Davis, Infor Rush.

-Oh, don't tease me with Paul Rogers.
+Oh, don't tease me with Paul Rogers, greatness of bad company.

 And for those of you with some iTunes time on your hands, what is Paul Rogers doing these days?

-The answer making records with Queen.
+The answer, making records with Queen.

-Being your full service show, I will throw you down a a 30-second snippet of some of that in the next segment.
+Being your full service show, I will throw you down a 30-second snippet of some of that in the next segment.

-God, can I can I keep all these promises?
+God, can I keep all these promises?

-All right, uh calls is what I promised you first, so let's do that and let's begin in New York City.
+All right, calls is what I promised you first, so let's do that and let's begin in New York City.

 Ralph Mark Davis, filling in for Rush, and it's a pleasure to have you.